CSCI2951-F: Learning and Sequential Decision Making

 Office hours: By appointment.

-learning.
-Of particular interest will be issues of generalization,
+processes, and reinforcement learning.
+Of particular interest will be

-exposure to reinforcement learning from a previous computer-science
+have had some exposure to reinforcement learning from a previous

-class or seminar; check with instructor if not sure.
+computer-science class or seminar; check with instructor if not

 Prerequisites: CSCI 1950F or CSCI 1420 or permission of the instructor.

 Flipped structure: Students need to watch the lectures recorded